Rajeev-SG/gtm-site-speed/README.md

 # GTM Site-Speed Auditor

-A **Next.js 13 + Tailwind** web app that simulates Google Tag Manager (GTM) performance audits for a list of URLs.
+A **Next.js 13 + Tailwind** web app that performs Google Tag Manager (GTM) performance audits for a list of URLs **using Lighthouse in headless Chrome**.
 The UI colour-codes metrics, exports results to CSV, and provides aggregated summaries.

 ![Screenshot](docs/screenshot.png)